President Michael D Higgins accuses Israeli embassy of leaking letter

 In response to questions, the President’s spokesman indicated his view that this standard diplomatic letter had been circulated over the summer and presented as being something out of the ordinary.
 The President made no accusations of a leak, he solely referred to the letter being circulated, he said.

-Asked about the President’s comments on Israel and the letter to Iran, Taoiseach Simon Harris said: “I have no evidence or information as to how a letter written by the President of Ireland to the president of Iran came into the public domain, none whatsoever.
-What I do know as a statement of fact... is that the Israeli embassy did comment on his letter on a number of occasions.
+“What I do know as a statement of fact ... is that the Israeli embassy did comment on his letter on a number of occasions.
 The point I am making is that you would imagine that the government of a country that is carrying out a humanitarian catastrophe that has seen thousands of children killed would have better things to be doing than parsing the words of our President.”

-Earlier in New York President Higgins said he did not believe the Irish housing and homelessness crisis was linked to rising immigration levels, following comments by Taoiseach Simon Harris that immigration levels are having an impact on homeless numbers.
+Earlier in New York the President said he did not believe the Irish housing and homelessness crisis was linked to rising immigration levels, following comments by Taoiseach Simon Harris that immigration levels are having an impact on homeless numbers.

 Mr Harris in a Sunday newspaper interview said the “very serious volume of people coming to the country is now having a real impact”.

-“People understand the fact that homelessness numbers are heavily impacted by the fact we are seeing many people seek protection in our country, seek asylum in our country and many people come from abroad hoping to have a new future in Ireland and immigration, it has many, many pluses, but it has had a challenge there,” Mr Harris told The Sunday Times.
+“People understand the fact that homelessness numbers are heavily impacted by the fact we are seeing many people seek protection in our country, seek asylum in our country and many people come from abroad hoping to have a new future in Ireland and immigration, it has many, many pluses, but it has had a challenge there,” Mr Harris told the Sunday Times.

 Mr Higgins was asked, following his UN address, if he believes the homeless crisis has been caused by immigration.